Moez-Ahmed/MNIST_C/README.md

 ## Why No ML Libraries?

-This project demonstrates how neural networks can be built **from first principles**.
+This project demonstrates how neural networks can be built from simply the math behind them.
 Every step, loading raw MNIST data, computing activations, applying weight updates, is explicitly written in C++, without delegating to high-level ML abstractions.

 ## Repository Structure